 Wells Fargo Lowers Salesforce Price Target

-Wells Fargo’s recent adjustment to Salesforce’s price target from $265 to $235 highlights ongoing concerns in the SaaS sector amid a broader “SaaS scare.”
-This move, while maintaining an Equal Weight rating, signals caution despite Salesforce’s strong AI progress with Agentforce.
+Wells Fargo’s recent adjustment to Salesforce’s price target, from $265 to $235, highlights ongoing concerns in the SaaS sector amid a broader “SaaS scare.”
+This move, while maintaining an equal weight rating, signals caution despite Salesforce’s strong AI progress with Agentforce.

 Table of Contents